GeomarPerales/Numerical-Methods-with-Fortran/README.md

 # Métodos Numéricos con fortran 90

-## 1. Descripción
+## 1. Description

-Los métodos numéricos son herramientas mediante las cuales es posible formular y resolver problemas matemáticos utilizando operaciones airtméticas.
-Aunque existen muchos tipos de métodos numéricos, éstos comparten una característica común: invariablemente requieren de un buen número de tediosos cálculos aritméticos.
+Numerical methods are tools by which it is possible to formulate and solve mathematical problems using airtmetic operations.
+Although there are many types of numerical methods, they share a common feature: they invariably require a number of tedious arithmetic calculations.

-## 2. Contenido
+## 2. Contents

-El repositorio contiene los siguientes métodos numéricos desarrollados en Fortran 90:
+this repository contain following numerical methods scripting in fortran 90:

-- Método de Gauss Jordan
+- Gauss Jordan
-- Método de Doolittle
+- Doolittle
-- Método de Gauss Seidel
+- Gauss Seidel
-- Método de Interpolación cúbica
+- Cubic spline
-- Método de Newton-raphson
+- Newton-raphson

-## 3. Referencias
+## 3. References

 1> Chapra, S. C. & Canale R. P. (1998).
 Numerical methods for engineers (2da. ed.).
 New York: McGraw-Hill.